vermaditya1999/DSA/README.md

 # Data Structures and Algorithms

-This repository is a collection of the common Data Structures and Algorithms.
+This repository is a collection of common Data Structures and Algorithms.